jasonthorne/Data-Representation-and-Querying-Project/README.md

 Field Name | Description
 -----------|------------
-Name|Station Name
-Address1|Station Street Address
-Address2|Station Town Address
-Address3|Station County Address
+Name|The name of the Station
+Address1|First address field for the Station Address2|Second address field for the Station Address3|Third address field for the Station
-Phone|Station Phone Number
+Phone|The Station's Phone Number
-Website|Station Website
+Website|The Station's Website
-Division|Station Division
+Division|Station's Division
-Divisional_HQ|Division HQ
-Divisional_HQ_Phone|Division HQ Phone Number District|District
-District_HQ|Dictrct HQ
+Divisional_HQ|The Division's HQ
-District_HQ_Phone|Dictrct HQ Phone Number Opening_Hours|Station opening hours
+Divisional_HQ_Phone|Division HQ's Phone Number District|The District te Station is under District_HQ|Location of the Dictrct HQ District_HQ_Phone|The Dictrct HQ's Phone Number Opening_Hours|The Station opening hours
 LAT|Station Latitude co-ordinates
 LONG|Station Longitude co-ordinates